Jagdgeschwader 2: Sojourn in North Africa

 Operation Torch in November 1942 began the liberation of Morocco and Algeria from Vichy France, and their removal from the Axis powers.
 Following on from the Second Battle of El Alamein, the German Africa Corps (DAK) and Italian armies were caught in a vice-like situation; squeezed from east and west.
 In response, the Wehrmacht enacted Case Anton, to occupy the demilitarised zone of France to forestall an Anglo-American landing.
 Hitler ordered substantial reinforcements to North Africa, namely Tunisia to prevent an Axis collapse in the theatre.
 The German success in the Run for Tunis allowed the Axis to retain a foothold in Africa, and the subsequent Battle of Tunisia prolonged the Axis presence for a further six months.
 II.
 Gruppe, under the command of Hauptmann Helmut-Felix Bolz, then Oberleutnant Adolf Dickfeld was among Luftwaffe reinforcements rushed down to Southern France, and down the leg of Italy to Africa.
 II.
 Gruppe arrived from Santo Pietro, Sicily on 18 November 1942.
 Dickfeld, a pilot with 100 victories to his credit had under his command were Kurt Bühligen and Erich Rudorffer, and both were successful in Africa.

 In the first major action, the Gruppe claimed 10 Desert Air Force fighters on 21 November.
 The combat was against 81 Squadron, who were attacked by Fw 190s and Bf 109s as they got airborne in the middle of a German air raid.
 Bühligen made the first JG 2 claim in Africa.
 Three Spitfires were destroyed and five badly damaged; at least one was destroyed by a bomb burst.
 Julius Meimberg arrived at the head of 11.
 Staffel, Pflanz's former command, with Bf 109 Gs.
-It did not operate autonomously and was attacked to II.
+It did not operate autonomously and was attached to II.
 Gruppe of JG 53.
 On 1 December 1942 the Gruppe succeeded in downing one Lockheed P-38 Lightning from the US 49th Fighter Squadron without loss near Djedeida and again achieved a single success against No. 72 Squadron RAF the following morning and four more against P-38s on the 3rd.
 I. and II./JG 53, with 11./JG 2 plus II./JG 2 intercepted a large formation of bombers over Tunis on the 4th.
 In five minutes 12 were claimed; Meimberg being the most successful of all.
 The bombers were from 18 and 614 Squadrons.
 None of the bombers returned to base—only three 18 Squadron and one 614 crew survived.
 Over Bizerta, the Gruppe claimed four, mainly P-38s; Rudorffer's claim was identified from 72 Squadron.
 The German airfields were unaffected and II.
 Gruppe was active throughout the day.